 5. I make sure I am connecting with people who truly know me.
 Who can help me see when I am tilting off balance; those with whom I can hash things out and who can remind me that I am loved but also help me laugh a little more.

-I’ve wasted a significant portion of my life wishing I were different but now see clearly that each of us is hard-wired, hand-hewn, and gifted for a purpose.
+I’ve wasted a significant portion of my life wishing I were different but now see clearly that each of us is hard-wired, hand-hewn, and gifted on purpose.